pessoalzy/tt/README.md

 Requirements
 ------------
-In order to build tt you need the ncurses.
+In order to build tt you need ncurses.

 Running tt
 ----------